Wednesday, 10 February 2016

 ─ "He will spend the night in my tent.
 We will sleep together."

-Olivia became immediately worried and didn't know what to say.
+Olivia became worried instantly and didn't know what to say.

-─ "Lucy, my daughter -She said at the end -, are you going to spend the night with a skinhead?"
+─ "Lucy, my daughter -She finally said -, are you going to spend the night with a skinhead?"

-─ "He is not, mom.
+─ "He is not now, mom.
 Next to me is only a gentleman.
 I don't want to hurt you but I am already an adult and..."

 ─ "Lucy – Olivia had to think very fast -, you know that I am not an example of cohabitation.
-Years ago, I said that I would respect any decision that my daughter would take.
+Years ago, I said to myself that I would respect any decision my daughter would take.
 You are of age and you have the right to choose.
 I could not do it - and returning to him, she said-.
 You have a jewel with you, Luke.
-Remember the man who I think you are and let her not receive any harm from you."
+Remember the man who I think you are and let her not get any harm from you."

 -"I will respect her.
-Thank you Olivia." -He said shuddered, again noting the value of all those humans.
+Thank you Olivia." -He said shuddering, again noticing the value of all those humans.

 ─ "Give me a kiss, Lucy.
 You are what I love most in this world.
-Live your life, of your choice, without having your mother."
+Live your life, of your choice, not minding what your mother can think."

 And after kissing, Luke and Lucy went to Lucy’s tent.

 The night began to undress.
 Even the fog was stripping slowly revealing sometimes a star.
 It was the time of Orion, the Hunter.
 They didn’t see it nor would they have recognized it, but perhaps they saw some of its bright stars while fog continued stripping.
-At the end in the inside of the tent, Lucy spoke.
+Finally in the interior of the tent, Lucy spoke.

-─ "Luke, I would like us to make love."
+─ "Luke, I would like to make love to you."

-─ "Good heavens, Lucy, who wouldn't want to make love to a woman as beautiful as you?"
+─ "Good heavens, Lucy, everybody would like to make love to a woman as beautiful as you?"

 ─ "A beggar."

 ─ "I don’t care you are a beggar.
-You are the most beautiful woman I have ever seen in my life.
+You are the most beautiful woman I have seen in my life.
 But you do not know me, Lucy.
-Not only the skinhead that you have seen tonight, though from now on, for me and for them I will say bald people.
-It is that you know nothing of the previous man.
+Not only the skinhead that you have seen tonight, though from now on, for me and for them I will say bald men.
+It is that you know nothing of the previous man I was.
 I think I've been a good man, but you know nothing of what I was."

 ─ "A gentleman.
-By what I'm seeing of the man that you are now, not a bald man, you have already ceased to be, but an extraordinary human being, I can imagine what you have been before, Luke.
+In what I can see of the man that you are now, not a bald man, you have already ceased to be, but an extraordinary human being, I can imagine what you have been before, Luke.
 But I want to go a little further.
-Sometimes in my life I have imagined myself with a man like you and have seen myself ever having a son with him.
+Sometimes in my life I have imagined myself with a man like you and have even seen myself having a son with him.
 I want a child that looks like the gentleman I'm seeing."

-─ "Lucy, you don’t even love me - and insecure added-, right?"
+─ "Lucy, you don’t even love me - and insecure he added-, right?"

 ─ "I could one day fall in love with you.
-And without risk to your life.
+And with no risk for your life.
 I am a beggar and you are not nor should you start to be.
 We live very close.
-I can take care of a child alone, but if you want to take care also of its education, its games, you only have to climb the hill every day and see your child."
+I can take care of a child alone, but if you want to also take care of its education, its games, you only have to climb the hill every day and see your child."

 ─ "I would certainly take care of him.
 Lucy, what you've said may be crazy, but I would also like to have a child with you.
 But in that case I would be responsible for it and would live with it and of course its mother.
 If you want us to conceive a child, ok, but then I'll remain here, with you, with all of you."

-─ "Then let’s not talk more, Luke.
-Let’s have a child and tomorrow you think well how to take care of it.
-My mother will understand me and so will my fellow mates.
+─ "Then let’s not talk anymore, Luke.
+Let’s have a child and tomorrow you can think how to take care of it.
+My mother will understand me and so will my mates.
 Let's talk no more.
 Let’s have it."

-Night became truly naked so that with the only light of the skin there was enough light for the beginning of that magnificent couple that still continues and I hope it is forever.
-And now Luke also in the street, they were seven; waiting that one day a moron was transformed into the eighth rose.
-They loved and devoted and began to feel and be and they devised one day they would be three.
-They hardly slept but the light of dawn woke them aware of what they already were, two matched beggars, and the third and the seventh slurped that powerful light without fog, and began to speak.
+Night became truly naked so that with the only light of their skins there was enough light for the beginning of that magnificent couple, which still continues and I hope it is forever.
+And now Luke also in the street, they were seven; waiting one day for an asshole to be transformed into the eighth rose.
+They loved each other and began to feel and be and they got ready to think that one day they will be three.
+They hardly slept that night but the light of dawn woke them aware of what they already were, two matched beggars, and the third and the seventh slurped that powerful light without fog, and began to speak.

-Luke greeted ─ "Good morning, Olivia" - with more fear.
+Luke also greeted her ─ "Good morning, Olivia" - with more fear.

 ─ "Good morning, daughter, love.
 Good morning, Luke."